Q: What is 2019 Novel Coronavirus (COVID-19)?

 Q: What should health care providers, laboratories and health departments do?

 A: Health care providers and laboratories should report suspect COVID-19 cases immediately (within 3 hours) to their local health department, who should report cases to IDPH within the same time frame.
 For recommendations and guidance, see the IDPH Coronavirus Page or the CDC’s web page 2019 Novel Coronavirus.

 Q: What are public health departments in Illinois doing about this situation?

-- A: IDPH and local health departments have implemented heightened surveillance to identify and test patients most likely to have Coronavirus Disease 2019 (COVID-19).
-Public health experts are communicating with and educating health care providers and other public health partners about the current situation.
-Measures are being developed to prevent the spread of illness in Illinois.
-Frequent communication with the public will be available through the IDPH Coronavirus Disease 2019 (COVID-19) Page.
+A: IDPH is working with local health departments and providers across the state to provide COVID-19 vaccinations.
+In addition, IDPH and local health departments have implemented heightened surveillance to identify and to test patients most likely to have COVID-19, and, through contact tracing, Ietting people know they may have been exposed to COVID-19 and should monitor their health for signs and symptoms of COVID-19.
+IDPH is also communicating with and advising health care providers, other public health partners, and educators about the current situation, and issuing guidance to help protect the public.
+Frequent communication with the public will be available through the IDPH Coronavirus Page.

 Last Updated: 05/18/2021